 Membership and Designation

-Subcommittees may be established with the approval of the Secretary or designee.
+Subcommittees may be established with the approval of the DFO.
 Subcommittees will be composed of members of the parent committee.
 Subcommittees shall report back to and make recommendations to be deliberated by the parent committee.
 The Department Committee Management Officer will be notified upon establishment of each Subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.

 The records of the Committee, established subcommittees, or other subgroups shall be managed in accordance with the General Records Schedule 6.2, Federal Advisory Committee Records, or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5.U.S.C.
 552.